DHAKA ENVIRONMENTALLY SUSTAINABLE WATER SUPPLY

-Projektträger – zwischengeschaltetes FinanzinstitutThe borrower is the People's Republic of Bangladesh represented the Ministry of Finance, who will then on-lend to Dhaka Water Supply and Sewerage Authority (DWASA).
+Promoter – Financial IntermediaryThe borrower is the People's Republic of Bangladesh represented the Ministry of Finance, who will then on-lend to Dhaka Water Supply and Sewerage Authority (DWASA).

 The project will develop a new sustainable surface water resource that will contribute to meeting the increasing water demand in Dhaka.
 It will also enable a reduction in the extraction from over-exploited groundwater resources.